Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

+that are justified by inspection of Eqs.~\eqref{1st-bilinear} and \eqref{defJ2LKAG}, considering the vanishing intersite Green functions $\vec{G}^1=G^{01}=0$ in the LKAG limit.
+Another case when there is a cancellation between first and second order is the case of rotation of the moment at a single site $i=0$.
+Then we note that in the LKAG limit the sum over all intersite exchange parameters, $J_0=\sum_{<0i>}J_{0i}^\mathrm{(2)}$, is determined by a cancellation \cite{liechtenstein1987local} of $\delta\Omega^\mathrm{one}_\mathrm{loc}$ and $\delta\Omega^\mathrm{two}_\mathrm{loc}$ in the total variation of the grand potential resulting in the expression\footnote{Note that the expressions in the second and the third line of Eq. (\ref{J0defnewest}) are proportional to $-\,{(\delta\theta_0)^2}$.
+This leads to a non-trivial expression for $J_{0}$ depending exclusively on onsite Green functions, which can be utilized in testing of code implementations.}

+It is also worth noting that for a collinear state with SOC included, the symmetric interactions still vanish in first order while the asymmetric DM interaction will be finite in absence of inversion symmetry.
+This non-vanishing torque leads to instabilities of collinear order, e.g.~ferromagnetic states that are unstable towards cycloidal order \cite{PhysRevB.96.104416} or anti-ferromagnetic order that are unstable towards tilting which might give rise to a weak ferromagnetic order \cite{solovyev1996crucial,PhysRevB.71.184434}.

+Finally, we note the components of the DM vectors $\vec{D}^{(1)}_{ij}$ and $\vec{D}^{(2)}_{ij}$ are sums of two independent terms.
+Both the terms are mediated by products of Green functions such that one factor is density related and the other current related, as indicated by the 0 and 1 site exchange symmetry indices $\kappa$ defined in \ref{etakappatrafo}, in Eqs.~\eqref{defD}--\eqref{defD2}.
+This implies that for the trivial topology with collinear spin arrangment the DM term will vanish in absence of SOC as then the current contributions are prohibited, while for general non-collinear order these interactions are non-vanishing even in absence of SOC.
+For the second term of the symmetric anisotropic interaction parameters $\mathbb{A}^{(1)}_{ij}$ and $\mathbb{A}^{(2)}_{ij}$ defined by Eqs.~\eqref{defA}--\eqref{defA2} is mediated by density related spin polarised Green functions that exist for all magnetic order even in absence of SOC.This term was investigated and discussed as an anisotropy anomaly in Ref.~\onlinecite{PhysRevB.82.180404}.

-We end this subsection with a comment for practical reasons, we have in Section~\ref{examples} given numerical examples of exchange interactions that are based on the equations obtained from the two-site energy variations (Eq.~\eqref{defJ2}), except for the results in Fig.~\ref{turz}, where data from Eq.~\eqref{defJ} is shown.
+We end this subsection with a comment for practical reasons, we will in Section~\ref{examples} give numerical examples of exchange interactions that are mostly based on the equations obtained from the two-site energy variations.
+An exception is for the results in Fig.~\ref{turz}, where the first derivative of the grand potential with respect to angle is shown.